MehmetCG/gib-invoice/README.md

 ﻿# gib-invoice
- A bot for making out invoices on earsivportal.efatura.gov.
+ A bot for making out invoices on earsivportal.efatura.gov